Chrome

 test is the Weight Test.
 The brass

-much I do not know for sure, but I have seen and heard
+How much I do not know for sure, but I have seen and

-the brass drums are around 8-9 lbs or so and the Ludalloy
+heard the brass drums are around 8-9 lbs or so and

 Other